-- We have undertaken a review of the Care Home liaison function in accordance with Commitment 14 .
-This will now continue through engagement around the future model of delivery which supports enhanced Care Home models. - For inpatient areas and the community, the use of the COVID-19 Dementia Anticipatory Care Plan will be improved supporting Commitments 4, 5 and 19 ...

-■ A conference was held to promote dementia-enabled communities, involving HSCPs, the Third Sector, community groups, local business, NHS Tayside and people with dementia and their carers aiming to reduce social isolation and loneliness in accordance with Commitment 11 ⊕.
-This was a successful event and has resulted in a good uptake in Perth and Kinross of CIF funding to support Dementia Communities.
+We have undertaken a review of the care home liaison function has been undertaken in accordance with Commitment 14.
+This will now continue through engagement around the future model of delivery which supports enhanced care home models.
+For inpatient areas and the community the use of the COVID-19 Dementia Anticipatory Care Plan will be improved supporting Commitments 4, 5 and 19.
+A conference was held to promote dementia enabled communities, involving HSCP's, the third sector, community groups, local business, NHS Tayside and people with dementia and their carers aiming to reduce social isolation and loneliness in accordance with Commitment 11.
+This was a successful event and has resulted in a good uptake in Perth & Kinross of CIF funding to support Dementia Communities.